 When your children were toddlers, you probably dressed them in clothing splashed brightly with dinosaurs and princesses.
 By the time they reach middle school, you know better than to try to bring something like that home from the store.
 Discipline isn’t much different.
 While there is no formula for every situation you’ll encounter, there are parameters.
 The closer parents come to matching their reaction to their child’s intellectual and developmental needs, the better.

-- Most effective discipline technique for ages birth-2: Distraction.
+2. Most effective discipline technique for each age group:

 - Toddler, preschool, and early elementary: Firm but soothing redirection.